 There are some great benefits to having a data warehouse to store all of your organizational data.
 Here are just a few of the benefits of a data warehouse.

-- Generate Return on Investment (ROI) quickly and efficiently access all of your data in one place.
+Quickly and efficiently access all of your data in one place

-- Improve data consistency and quality with all of your data located in one place, no need to worry about inaccurate reporting on any of your data.
+With all of your data located in one place, no need to worry about inaccurate reporting on any of your data

 Get better insight into your business with a data warehouse

 When you can see a clear snapshot of your business, you can start to create goals and find your competitive advantage.

 Access to a clear and concise view of all your data makes for better reporting and more accurate decision making.